RedHatRanger/RHCE9Vagrant/rhce-practice-questions/01_ansible_inventory.md

 ```
 Instructions:

-1. Install and configure ansible on control node as follows:
+1. Install and configure Ansible on control node as follows:
 a) install the required packages.
 b) create static inventory file called /home/student/ansible/inventory as follows:
    i)   node1 is a member of dev host group.